 Skip to main content

-The CLI authenticates using the WorkOS Device Authorization flow.
+The CLI authenticates using a Device Authorization flow.
 Your session credentials are stored locally in ~/.config/lazylocales/.

 login